Stop! Who would cross the Bridge of Death must answer me these questions three, ‘ere the other side he see.

 choose the final question;

-choose row final question from the Table of Final Questions;
+choose row numFinalQuestion from the Table

-now questions answered is 2;
+now countQuestionsAnswered is 2;

 say "The bridgekeeper says: 'Correct.
-Your quest
+Your

-is the Holy Grail.'";
+quest is the Holy Grail.'";

 now the command prompt is "[query entry] >";